SuperpowersCorp/longboye/README.md

   - [ ] (?) "--preserve-comments" flag that lumps them all together at the top
 - [ ] Better error handling in editor integration
   - [ ] (?) "--error-comments" flag that puts errors in comments at ... top of file?
+- [ ] Bonus as/hiding/other collapses
+- [ ] Add 'modules' command for cleaning up module declarations
+- [ ] Add 'pragmas' command for cleaning up LANGUAGE pragmas
+- [ ] Add automatic and/or option for removal of trailing whitespace (per line)
+- [ ] Solicit external feedback
+- [ ] add -q to prevent output other than errors
+- [ ] Document any unfixed known issues
+  - [ ] Comment removal
+  - [ ] Cursor jumping around in emacs

 ## Installation